fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 African wild dog "Macro", pacing up and down the road
 {% endfigure %}

-We didn’t need to wait long until more dogs appeared.
+We didn’t need to wait long, soon more dogs appeared.
 Zoom returned, then two more, crossing the road and heading back to their den.
-Above the thicket line we spy another dog on the hill, sitting still, it looks like a guard post.
+Above the thicket line we spied another dog on the hill, sitting still, it looked like a guard post.
 The den must be in the valley.
-Another 3 dogs appear from nowhere and cross the road; we all scramble to get photos.
-The signal tells us the dogs are now resting.
+Another 3 dogs appear from nowhere and cross the road; we all scrambled to get photos.
+Now the signal told us the dogs were resting.

 Remember the defecating bit?
 When a wild dog takes a shit and we can get to it, we bag it up.
 Researchers are using the faeces to identify the dog’s diets.
 Cue Philippine and Kelsey using sticks to push shit into a brown bag, "nooo, you’re letting it touch the sides".
 Two stinky bags of shit sat in the back of the truck for the rest of the morning.
 "Did one of you guys step in something?".

 ### Cheetah CF7

 One of the collared cheetahs, CF7, hadn’t been seen in a while, and while waiting for the dogs we picked up a strong signal for her.
-With speed we rush away from the dogs and scanned the horizon, our binoculars focusing on the hill, searching.
+With speed we rushed away from the dogs and scanned the horizon, our binoculars were focused on the hill, searching.
 “With a signal this good I don’t know why we can’t see her”.
 We pass a herd of zebra, warthogs munched on the grass, a [woolly necked stork](https://en.wikipedia.org/wiki/Woolly-necked_stork) stood amongst them.
 A group of [blue waxbills](https://en.wikipedia.org/wiki/Blue_waxbill) foraged in the dirt.

 {% figure imfolozi-zebra-misty-morning.jpg landscape %}
 Zebra on a misty morning